WEATHER- It’s A Good Friday - NewsBreak

 WEATHER- It’s A Good Friday

-Many begin a 3-Day weekend and it looks pretty good for your Good Friday!
+Many begin a 3-Day weekend and it looks pretty good for your Good Friday!.
+Still watching your Easter Sunday , but looks like showers...williamsonsource.com

-Still watching your Easter Sunday , but looks like showers and storms will hold off until that evening.
-More on that tomorrow.
+Many begin a 3-Day weekend and it looks pretty good for your Good Friday!.
+Still watching your Easter Sunday , but looks like showers...williamsonsource.com

-As for your Good Friday forecast:Friday Mostly sunny, with a high near 75.
-Light south southeast wind becoming south 5 to 10 mph in the morning.
-Friday Night A 50 percent chance of showers, mainly after 1am.
-Mostly cloudy, with a low around 54.
-South southeast wind 5 to 10 mph.
-We will update as needed and as always bookmark your Close To Home Weather Page.
-You can find it here, for Live Local radar, watches, and warnings.

 Comments / 0